 SIKO Case Study: 2.5x Faster Load Times and 7x Better Layout Stability

-SIKO is one of the largest bathroom and kitchen retailers in Central Europe, with a vast e-shop in the Czech Republic, Slovakia, and Hungary.
+SIKO is one of the largest bathroom and kitchen retailers in Central Europe, with a vast e-commerce presence in the Czech Republic, Slovakia, and Hungary.

 Website speed is crucial for SIKO, but the new JavaScript-based frontend showed significant issues with Core Web Vitals user experience metrics.

-After launching the new website in February 2024, loading speed (LCP) and layout stability (CLS) on mobile devices worsened.
+After launching the new website in February 2024, we observed a decline in loading speed (LCP) and layout stability (CLS) on mobile devices.

-After the website redesign, we collaborated with SIKO's e-commerce team to optimize the new site's performance.
+Following the website redesign, we collaborated with SIKO's e-commerce team to fine-tune the performance of the new site.

-- We implemented speed monitoring enhanced by SpeedCurve RUM.
+• We implemented speed monitoring supplemented by SpeedCurve RUM.

-- We reported the status to the client and shared our expertise.
+• We reported the status to the client and shared our know-how.

-Selected adjustments successfully implemented through cross-team collaboration include:
+Selected adjustments made possible through cross-team collaboration included:

-- Improved infrastructure setup (caching static resources, using WebP images, implementing Cloudflare, and more).
+• Improved infrastructure settings (caching static resources, using WebP images, implementing Cloudflare, and more).

-- Elimination of duplicate rendering of the main image on the product detail page.
+• Eliminating duplicate rendering of the main image on product detail pages.

-- Layout optimizations for the header, filtering, and gallery on the product detail page.
+• Layout optimizations for headers, filters, and galleries on product detail pages.

 The graph shows the difference in loading speed between the server-rendered page (SSR) and the original client-side version (CSR):